-A student who has been registered for a minimum of three credit hours in the preceding session and who has finished all degree requirements except depositing the thesis and for whom a positive Report of the Final Examination has been received in the Graduate School prior to the first day of the academic session of graduation but who has not been awarded the degree may request registration for "Degree Only" at a reduced fee.
-If approved, this registration will remain valid only if a Thesis Receipt is received in the Graduate School by the eighth week of the semester (fourth week of a summer session).
+A student who has been registered for a minimum of three credit hours in the preceding session and who has finished all degree requirements except depositing the thesis and for whom a positive Report of the Final Examination has been received in the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars prior to the first day of the academic session of graduation but who has not been awarded the degree may request registration for "Degree Only" at a reduced fee.
+If approved, this registration will remain valid only if a Thesis Receipt is received in the Office of the Vice Provost for Graduate Students by the eighth week of the semester (fourth week of a summer session).
 Otherwise, the registration for the current session must be revised following normal registration guidelines.